Brazile says she considered replacing Clinton with Biden

-WASHINGTON (AP) — The former head of the Democratic National Committee says she considered replacing Hillary Clinton as the party’s presidential nominee with then-Vice President Joe Biden.
+WASHINGTON (AP) — The former head of the Democratic National Committee says she considered initiating effort to replace Hillary Clinton as the party’s presidential nominee with then-Vice President Joe Biden.

-Donna Brazile makes the revelation in a memoir being released Tuesday, according to The Washington Post, which obtained an advance copy of the book.
+Donna Brazile makes the revelation in a memoir being released Tuesday, according to The Washington Post, which obtained an advance copy of “Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House.”

 Brazile writes that she considered initiating Clinton’s removal after she collapsed while leaving a 9/11 memorial service in New York City.
 Clinton later acknowledged she was suffering from pneumonia.